vishwa13-ceo/Hello-World/README.md

 # Hello-World
-The readme file is updated
+The readme file is updated from terminal